autarch/blog.urth.org/content/posts/2009-04-20-moose-docs-grant-wrap-up.md

 **maletin.pip.verisignlabs.com, on 2009-05-01 19:11, said:**
 great work.
-i found a typo at <a href="http://search.cpan.org/~drolsky/Moose-0.76/lib/Moose/Cookbook/Basics/Recipe4.pod#DESCRIPTION" rel="nofollow ugc">http://search.cpan.org/~drolsky/Moose-0.76/lib/Moose/Cookbook/Basics/Recipe4.pod#DESCRIPTION</a>
+i found a typo at <http://search.cpan.org/~drolsky/Moose-0.76/lib/Moose/Cookbook/Basics/Recipe4.pod#DESCRIPTION>
 "showing how how constraints"

 and later there are missing quotes: